maximilianschmitt/gulp-ng-autobootstrap/README.md

 # gulp-ng-autobootstrap

 Automatically generate bootstrap files for your browserify-powered angular apps that pull in all your angular modules for you.
+Inspired by [ng-classify](https://github.com/CaryLandholt/ng-classify).

 ## Usage